With help from the Biden administration, activists defeat a potential pollution site in Chicago

 “I applaud Mayor Lightfoot for listening to those concerns and acting to protect the health of the residents.
 This is what environmental justice looks like: All levels of government working together to protect vulnerable communities from pollution in their backyards,” he said.

-Mexican American activists and environmentalists who opposed the permit with noisy protests and a hunger strike that lasted a month cheered the decision.
+Mexican American activists and environmentalists who opposed the permit cheered the decision.
+It affirmed their raucous protests and a hunger strike that lasted a month.

 But the denial could cost the city.
-RMG has argued that city officials in the Lightfoot administration, as well as that of her predecessor, Rahm Emmanuel, encouraged the development of a new, $80 million Southside Recycling facility after activist in Lincoln Park forced the old scrapyard to close.
-A state court is still considering a $100 million lawsuit RMG filed against the city.
+RMG has argued that officials in the Lightfoot administration, as well as that of her predecessor, Rahm Emanuel, encouraged the development of the new, $80 million Southside Recycling facility after White activists in Lincoln Park forced the old scrapyard to close.
+A state court is considering a $100 million lawsuit the company filed against the city.

 “This is a win for every person in the United States of America,” Olga Bautista, executive director of the Southeast Environmental Task Force, said in a telephone interview.
-“It’s for every front line community in Chicago, and Illinois, and across the country.
-We didn’t not back down.
+“It’s for every front-line community in Chicago, and Illinois, and across the country.
+We did not back down.
 We stood up for our families and our children.”

-“Previous research has clearly detailed the stark environmental injustices facing those who live and work along the Calumet Industrial Corridor,” Alliance for the Great Lakes President & CEO Joel Brammeier said in applauding the decision.
+Research has shown the stark environmental injustices facing those who live and work along the Calumet Industrial Corridor in Southeast, said Joel Brammeier, president and chief executive of the Alliance for the Great Lakes, in a statement that applauded the decision.
 “This denial is an important step in addressing and reversing that harm.”

 In a statement, RMG said it built “the most environmentally conscious metal recycling facility in the country, but politicians and government officials have ignored the facts and instead were cowed by persistent false narratives and misinformation aimed at demonizing our business.”

-The company called the protesters “a small but vocal opposition that long ago made clear they would unconditionally oppose this facility, facts and science be damned.
+The company called the protesters “a small but vocal opposition that long ago made clear they would unconditionally oppose this facility, facts and science be damned.”

 “We will continue to pursue all avenues to challenge this decision,” the company said, “including pressing our lawsuit against the city, which will likely result in taxpayers being on the hook for hundreds of millions of dollars in damages.”

-In an interview with The Washington Post last summer, Steve Joseph, RMG’s owner, said, “We never would have closed this purchase and never done this deal and never spent a dime on it if we didn’t have that agreement with the city that took sometime over a year to negotiate.”
+In an interview with The Washington Post last summer, Steve Joseph, RMG’s chief executive, said, “We never would have closed this purchase and never done this deal and never spent a dime on it if we didn’t have that agreement with the city that took sometime over a year to negotiate.”

-Peggy Salazar, the outgoing leader of the network Bautista took over, said the effort to relocate the metal recycler was an insult.
+Peggy Salazar, the outgoing leader of the Southeast Environmental Task Force, said the company’s negotiations with the city to relocate a metal recycling operation that was cited for multiple explosions and fires were an insult.

 “It’s about the fact that you can take something from a community where it’s not wanted, for all the reasons it’s not wanted there, and build [it] here,” Salazar said in July.
 “We don’t have a voice about that, but they do.
 That’s why it’s insulting … and that’s why we’re opposed to it.”